Monday, February 1, 2021

 Beauty and disinterest

-It has therefore been said that to see a rainstorm as beautiful means that we have to have a distance from it–we can not have a worldly emotional reaction to it.
-The practical results of the rainstorm can not concern us.
-If we are worried about the damage of the storm, or the result that the flooding will have on our crops, we can not see the beauty of the rainstorm.
-But this does not mean that moments of aesthetic relishing are completely missing from the everyday life of say, a farmer on a farm, where everything has a practical meaning to him.
-Yuriko Saito (2007) argues that we cannot deny that a farmer has "a rich aesthetic life while working in, on, and with his wheatfield" (37).
-Yi-Fu Tuan also argues that while "the working farmer does not frame nature into pretty pictures," he can still "be profoundly aware of its beauty" (1974, 97, quoted in Saito).
-But during those flashes of beauty, enough comfort, security, and ease must be in place for the farmer to temporarily drop his 'ordinary consciousness–the anxious object-directed approach that accompanies most of our lives–and allow for the innate detachment that transforms phenomena into beauty to shine forth.
-The experience of beauty means that the subject has temporarily become a 'clear mirror' and has entered a state of 'bliss and peace of mind' (Säligkeit und Geistesruhe) that is markedly nondual in character:
+It has therefore often been said that to see a rainstorm as beautiful, we must stand at a distance from it—we cannot be entangled in a worldly, emotional reaction to it.
+If we are anxious about the damage it might cause to our property, the rain can no longer appear beautiful.
+Yet this does not mean that moments of aesthetic relishing are absent from the everyday life of, say, a farmer, for whom everything ordinarily carries practical meaning.
+Yuriko Saito (2007) observes that we cannot deny that a farmer has "a rich aesthetic life while working in, on, and with his wheatfield" (37).
+Likewise, Yi-Fu Tuan notes that while "the working farmer does not frame nature into pretty pictures", he may nonetheless "be profoundly aware of its beauty" (1974, 97).

 "in other words, we forget our individuality, our will, and continue to exist only as a pure subject, as clear mirror of the object, so that it is as though the object alone existed without anyone to perceive it, and thus we are no longer able to seperate the perceiver from the perception, but the two have become one, since the entire consciousness is filled and occupied by a single image of perception" (WR I: 179, in Young 2005, 111).